The global spread of the coronavirus: Where is it? - RFI

 - Macau -

-Macau, a gambling hub hugely popular with Chinese mainland tourists, has confirmed seven cases.
+Macau, a gambling hub popular with Chinese mainland tourists, has confirmed eight cases.

 - Malaysia -